aejantz2015/conflict-resolution/README.md

 # conflict-resolution
-## This is a subheading we added in VSCode
+## This is a subheading we added in GitHub

-Some content
+Some content....